junxit/us-congress-bills-115/metadata.md

 - 2017-10-02 — Mr. Thompson (PA) moved to suspend the rules and pass the bill.
 - 2017-10-02 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H7640)
 - 2017-10-02 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H7640)
+- 2017-10-03 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.